serverpod/serverpod_docs/docs/09-insights.md

 # Serverpod Insights

 Serverpod Insights is Serverpod's companion app.
 It's currently available as a beta version for Mac.
 We are bringing Insights to more platforms soon.
-Insights currently has support for viewing your server's logs and health metrics, but we are adding more features soon.
+Insights currently have support for viewing your server's logs and health metrics, but we are adding more features soon.
 You must use a version of Insights that matches the version of Serverpod you use in your project, or not all features may work correctly.

 ![Serverpod Insights](https://serverpod.dev/assets/img/serverpod-screenshot.webp)